psyrgkan/DAFT_1022/module_2/Lab_3_Statistics-Foundation/README.md

 ## Challenges
 ## Part 1
 ### Challenge 1
 Find a and b, if median=42, mean=50
 20,34, 34,  12, 56, 110, 49, a, b.

+WLOG let a = 42, then b = 50*9 - sum([20,34,34,12,56,110,49,42])
+b = 93

 ### Challenge 2
 A car hit an average speed of v1 = 60 kmph in the first half of the journey, and hit an average speed of v2 = 110 kmph in the second half of the journey.
 Determine the average speed of the car.

+This is impossible to answer since no precise units are given.
+If the 'half' refers to time, then the average speed of the car is simply 85kmph.
+However, if the 'half' refers to meters or km (distance), then the average speed would be 77.65 kmph.

 ### Challenge 3
 The lifetimes of 400 light-bulbs were found to the nearest hour.
 The results were recorded as